 - Witnesses and what was said

-- Any medical treatment you receive and any
+- Any medical treatment you received or expect to receive

 - The effect of your injuries on your work, social, and personal life